TheStaticBits/BPA_GAME/README.md

 # BPA Adventure Game
 This game was made for the BPA (Business Professionals of America) Software Engineering Team competition.

-Development started in October of 2021 and will end in January of 2022.
+Development started in October of 2021 and ended in January of 2022.

 ## Team Members:
  - Nolan Kennedy